 - lasts a minimum of 220 hours

-- offers her work assignments that are needed by the workplace and that help her meet her learning objectives
+- offers work assignments that are needed by the workplace and that help the student meet learning objectives

-- allows her significant career exploration and learning opportunities
+- allows significant career exploration and learning opportunities

 - is supervised by a permanent, paid staff member with relevant expertise, and who meets face-to-face with the intern a minimum of once a week

 - takes place at the work site (students may not work remotely from home or from other off-site locations)

 Our students understand and expect to do clerical work (as, in fact, all staff do) in combination with more substantive, career-specific assignments, with the balance of their time being on the latter.
 Please note that Smith students may only receive Praxis funding at work sites where summer interns are not normally paid.
 If you have other summer interns who are paid in your department, division or unit, this student would not be eligible for a stipend from the Praxis program.